VIPL-Audio-Visual-Speech-Understanding/learn-an-effective-lip-reading-model-without-pains/README.md

 If you can not access to Baidu Yun, please email dalu.feng@vipl.ict.ac.cn or fengdalu@gmail.com

 To test our provided weights, you should download weights and place them in the root of this repository.
-We plan to include more models in the future.

 For example, to test baseline on LRW Dataset: